-At the MCIA, we firmly believe in the training that is delivered by our MCIA RIDE accredited training schools - all of whom are DVSA certified Approved Training Bodies (ATBs).
+At the MCIA, we firmly believe in the training that is delivered by our MCIA RIDE Industry Approved Motorcycle Training schools - all of whom are DVSA certified Approved Training Bodies (ATBs).

-Many of our MCIA RIDE accredited training schools offer the Enhanced Rider Scheme (ERS).
+Many of our MCIA RIDE training schools offer the Enhanced Rider Scheme (ERS).

 Quality assured post-test motorcycle training